Boston alumni board

 After City Year, Allison transitioned into working with college students through the Posse Foundation.
 She supports high school seniors and college students as they attend selective colleges around the country, ensuring that they are building community and team to feel supported.

 When she’s not working, Allison enjoys reading books from the New York Times Best Seller list, running and trying new restaurants in Boston.

 David Polito is a design professor at Newbury College and North Shore Community College.
 He has had a distinguished 20-year career in graphic design and art direction that he draws upon in creating real-world projects for his classrooms.
 David earned his Master of Education and educational specialist degrees in educational leadership from Gordon College and is working towards his educational doctorate from the University of Arkansas to merge his experiential design background with his love for education to help create the learning environments of tomorrow.
-A founding member of the City Year Greater Boston Alum Board since 2013, David was also elected to the Hamilton Wenham Regional School Committee in 2016 where he currently serves as board chair.
-David lives in Wenham, MA, with his girlfriend Maire Lee, his sons Dante (9) and Rocco (6) and his stepdaughters Dylan (15) and Maren (11).
+A founding member of the City Year Greater Boston Alumni Board since 2013, David was also elected to the Hamilton Wenham Regional School Committee in 2016 where he currently serves as board chair.
+David lives in Wenham, Massachusetts, with his girlfriend Maire Lee, his sons Dante (nine) and Rocco (six) and his stepdaughters Dylan (15) and Maren (11).